What is Moral Technology?

 The NUI Foundation for Moral Technology seeks to bring forward the work of many great pioneers in technological development who are almost unknown in today's world of science and technology.
 These include the following:

 Rudolf Steiner was the first person to define 'Moral Technology'.
 He described a future path for Mankind's development where "consciousness" and "morality" would be intrinsic in the development of science and technology.
 He is quoted to have said "the mechanical and the moral must interpenetrate each other, because the mechanical is nothing without the moral.
 Today we stand hard on this frontier.
 In the future machines will be driven not only by water and steam, but by spiritual force, by spiritual morality."
 [Berlin, 2 January 1906]

 Researcher and Scientist [1889-1976]

-Lili Kolisco was one of's most important researchers and advocates.
-She dedicated her life to experimenting demonstrating how pure spiritual forces could be seen directly affecting the growth of plants and how cosmic star forces could be seen to be real in the world.
+Lili Kolisko was one of's most important researchers and advocates.
+She dedicated her life to examining how pure spiritual forces could directly affect the growth of plants and how cosmic star forces could be seen to be real in the world.
 She attempted to build a bridge between the spiritual and the physical through rigorous scientific approaches.

 John W. Keely

 According to Rudolf Steiner, John Worrell Keely was the pioneer of true 'Moral Technology' - technologies that work with harmony, vibration and frequency.
 It was said that Keely's inventions worked depending upon the "morality" of the person operating them.
 This, Steiner said, was the future for humanity's technological development - true Moral Technology.

 An example of a Moral Technology developed by the Nui Foundation are New Energy Technologies that provide a decentralized form of abundant and clean electricity for homes, buildings and vehicles.
 It is more efficient than renewable and conventional energy technologies and because it is decentralized, no energy company controls it.